a) ‘Personal data’ – information such as name, address, e-mail address or phone number that can be used to identify a person.

-4. Subscription to newsletter and marketing material
+4. Provision of email address and marketing material

-The newsletter and marketing material of Jodi Goldman Ltd contains so-called tracking pixels.
+The marketing material of Jodi Goldman Ltd contains so-called tracking pixels.
 A tracking pixel is a miniature graphic embedded in e-mails which are sent in HTML format to enable log file recording and analysis.
 This allows a statistical analysis of the success or failure of online marketing campaigns.
 Based on the embedded tracking pixel, Jodi Goldman Ltd may see if and when an e-mail was opened by a data subject and which links in the e-mail were called up by data subjects.

-The subscription to our newsletter and marketing material – and consent to the storage and processing of personal data related to this – may be terminated by the data subject at any time.
+The subscription to our marketing material – and consent to the storage and processing of personal data related to this – may be terminated by the data subject at any time.
 To this end, an unsubscribe link is provided on any emails sent to the data subject.
 It is also possible to unsubscribe at any time by contacting the data controller directly:

 Alex McDonald, firstname.lastname@example.org, Flat 5, Basil House, Wyvil Road, London, SW8 2SW